Seeky

 The industry will continue to face a shortage of skilled workers

 The growing number of cyber threats has put the IT industry in a deep deficit of skilled workers.
-According to the Digital Skills & Job Platform, at the end of last year, there were approximately 1 million job openings in Europe with this specialisation, with estimates approaching 4 million globally.
-The expected demand for cyber experts has long exceeded the supply.
-As a result, this inevitably means a move to advanced protection methods such as Zero Trust architecture and the involvement of Machine-Learning/AI tools, regardless of the size and importance of the organisation.
+At the end of last year, there were approximately 1 million job openings with this specialisation in Europe, according to the Digital Skills & Job Platform, with estimates approaching 4 million globally.
+The expected demand for cyber professionals has long exceeded supply.
+As a result, this means the inevitable need to move to advanced protection methods such as Zero Trust architecture and the involvement of Machine-Learning/AI tools, regardless of the size and importance of the organization.

 Petr Malina, Business Development Manager